bgamari/ghc-wiki-import/proposal/open-import-extension.md

 Point 2 is consistent with the behavior of importing in a module and defining top-level definitions - the top-level definitions have access to imported symbols.

+*Comparison With Other Languages*

+This concept has been explored in other languages.

+- Agda: Agda has a very elaborate module system.
+Modules can be imported which is similar to Haskell `import qualified` syntax.
+Symbols can be moved into the current environment without needing to be qualified by using `open` on the name of a module.
+It's possible to combine the two steps (importing and opening) with `open import`.
+Agda supports the exact proposed syntax in this wiki page (`where open Module.Name`).

+- SML and Ocaml both support `let open M in expr end`,  which is almost exactly the syntax proposed in this document.